 Lifestyle and home remedies

 Learning that you have primary ovarian insufficiency may be emotionally difficult.
 But with proper treatment and self-care, you can expect to lead a healthy life.

 - Learn about alternatives for having children.
-If you'd like to add to your family, talk to your doctor about options such as in vitro fertilization using donor eggs or adoption.
+If you'd like to add to your family, talk to your health care provider about options such as in vitro fertilization using donor eggs or adoption.

-- Talk with your doctor about the best contraception options.
+- Talk with your provider about the best contraception options.
 A small percentage of women with primary ovarian insufficiency do spontaneously conceive.
 If you don't want to become pregnant, consider using birth control.

 - Keep your bones strong.
 Eat a calcium-rich diet, do weight-bearing exercises such as walking and strength training exercises for your upper body, and don't smoke.
-Ask your doctor if you need calcium and vitamin D supplements.
+Ask your provider if you need calcium and vitamin D supplements.

 - Keep track of your menstrual cycle.
 If you miss a period while taking hormone therapy that causes you to have a monthly cycle, get a pregnancy test.

 Coping and support

 If you'd hoped for future pregnancies, a diagnosis of primary ovarian insufficiency can bring on overwhelming feelings of loss — even if you've already given birth.
-Grieving is normal.
-Seek counseling if you need it or if you feel it would help you cope.
+Seek counseling if you feel it would help you cope.

 - Be open with your partner.
 Talk with and listen to your partner as you both share your feelings over this unexpected change in your plans for growing your family.

 - Explore your options.
 If you don't have children and want them, or if you want more children, look into alternatives to expand your family, such as in vitro fertilization using donor eggs or adoption.